 At the commencement of the Maryland Campaign (September 4–September 20, 1862), Hampton’s brigade performed a series of rearguard and screening movements for Lee’s army.
 At the Battle of Antietam (September 17, 1862), Hampton and his men played a minor role in protecting the Confederate left flank.
 Later, in the fall, they carried out numerous raids against the Yankees but played no significant part in the Confederate victory at the Battle of Fredericksburg (December 15, 1862).
 At the Battle of Chancellorsville (April 30-May 6, 1863), Hampton’s brigade remained south of the James River, seeing no action.

-Prior to the Battle of Gettysburg (July 1–3, 1863), Hampton saw action during several major cavalry clashes, including the Battle of Upperville (June 21, 1863), where he led a charge that forced a Federal retreat.
-Hampton’s Brigade did not arrive at the Battle of Gettysburg until late on the second day of combat, because he was riding on Stuart’s raid to the Union rear.
+Prior to the Battle of Gettysburg (July 1–3, 1863), Hampton saw action during several major cavalry clashes, including the Battle of Upperville (June 21, 1863), where he led a charge that forced a federal retreat.
+Hampton’s Brigade did not arrive at the Battle of Gettysburg until late on the second day of combat, because they were riding on Stuart’s raid to the Union rear.
 During a skirmish that evening, Hampton received a serious saber cut to the back of his head.
 The next day, he received two more saber cuts to the front of his head, and a shrapnel wound to his hip.
 After the battle, Hampton returned to South Carolina to recuperate.

 While Hampton was convalescing, General Lee once again reorganized the Army of Northern Virginia.
 Confederate officials promoted Hampton to major general, effective August 3, 1863, and Lee named him as commander of one of two divisions of J. E. B. Stuart’s Cavalry Corps.
 Lee’s nephew, Fitzhugh Lee, commanded the other corps.
 After recovering from his injuries, Hampton assumed his new position on November 3, 1863.
-He spent the winter months taking part in raids and attempting to address his division’s needs for mounts and forage.
+He spent the winter months taking part in raids and attempting to address his division’s needs for fresh mounts and forage.
 In early March 1864, Hampton’s troops foiled a Union foray, known as the Kilpatrick-Dahlgren Raid, against Richmond, Virginia.

 On May 4, 1864, Union General-in-Chief Ulysses S. Grant launched his Overland Campaign (May 5-June 24, 1864).
 Just one week later, federal troops mortally wounded General Stuart at the Battle of Yellow Tavern on May 12.
 Stuart died the following day, leaving a void in the leadership of the Confederate Cavalry Corps.
 Despite the lack of a corps commander, Hampton’s Division remained active during the campaign, engaging Union General Philip Sheridan‘s Cavalry Corps at the Battle of Spotsylvania Court House (May 8–21, 1864), the Battle of North Anna (May 23-26, 1864), the Battle of Haw’s Shop (May 28, 1864), the Battle of Cold Harbor (May 31-June 12, 1864), the Battle of Trevilian Station (June 11-12, 1864), and the Battle of Saint Mary’s Church (June 24, 1864).
 In recognition of Hampton’s excellent performance during the Overland Campaign, General Lee named Hampton as commander of the Cavalry Corps on August 11, 1864.